-As a health coach and fitness trainer and being 53 I place a huge importance on the optimization of my health.
-I also love to challenge what I call conventional stupidity approach to health, fitness and life.
+As a 53-year-old health coach and fitness trainer, I place huge importance on the optimization of my health.
+I also love to challenge what I call the conventional stupidity approach to health, fitness, and life.
 I do things a bit differently than most triathletes, marathoners, and personal trainers.

-I use a wide range of subjective measures in relation to my health and fitness.
-Subjective measures such as how I feel, my energy levels, my bowel movements, my mood, my ability to think and make decisions, and of course how I feel when I am in the gym, the pool, the track or on the bike.
-Some people place a lot of importance on Objective metrics and numbers and tend to negate the Subjective measures.
+Subjective measures include how I feel, my energy levels, my bowel movements, my mood, my ability to think and make decisions, and of course, how I feel when I am at the gym, in the pool, or on the track or bike.
+Some people place a lot of importance on objective metrics and numbers and tend to avoid subjective measures.

 Andrew is a highly qualified practitioner in this field and writes fantastic content around biometrics.
 Flatt explains in more detail:

 There tends to be an inverse relationship there.
-But what’s happening kind of physiologically is that the acetylcholine receptors on the heart that respond to vagal stimulation, the vagus nerve is going to release acetylcholine which will bind to the muscarinic cholinergic receptors on the heart, and that tends to slow heart rate down”
+But what’s happening kind of physiologically is that the acetylcholine receptors on the heart that respond to vagal stimulation, the vagus nerve is going to release acetylcholine which will bind to the muscarinic cholinergic receptors on the heart, and that tends to slow the heart rate down.”

 “Kiviniemi et al. (2007) provides a very thorough explanation of why HRV might be better measured in a standing position as opposed to seated or supine.
-Essentially, HRV is susceptible to saturation of the parasympathetic nervous system in subjects with low heart rates”
+Essentially, HRV is susceptible to saturation of the parasympathetic nervous system in subjects with low heart rates.”

 “Mourout et al (2004) saw decreased HRV in overtrained athletes compared to not overtrained athletes in the supine position.
-Similar results were found when HRV was measured after 60 degree tilt.
+Similar results were found when HRV was measured after 60-degree tilt.
 The non-OT group always had higher HRV in the standing position and saw greater reactivity to the postural change.
 Therefore, pick a position and stick to it 100% of the time for your values to be meaningful.
 Switching positions from day to day will provide skewed data.”

 “This is when vagal HRV markers (e.g., lnRMSSD) are low despite a low resting heart rate.
-This has to do with excess acetylcholine within the myocardium that maintains inhibitory actions on the SA node, and thus limits the typical arrhythmia observed from respiration.
-See below”
+This has to do with excess acetylcholine within the myocardium that maintains inhibitory actions on the SA node and thus limits the typical arrhythmia observed from respiration.
+See below.”

 If acetylcholine concentrations during expiration are high enough, the expected decline in acetylcholine concentrations in the region of the sinus node during inspiration may not be enough to significantly diminish the parasympathetic effect.
-Alternatively, it is possible that with increasing blood pressure, there is loss of phasic respiratory changes in vagal nerve discharges,26 resulting in a loss of phasic effect and a decrease in HRV.
+Alternatively, it is possible that with increasing blood pressure, there is loss of phasic respiratory changes in vagal nerve discharges, resulting in a loss of phasic effect and a decrease in HRV.
 It is unclear which mechanism is operative in humans.”